mrwhale/limitlessled-bash/README.md

 Command line control over limitlessLED lights

-I trolled the internet and only found snippets of stuff for limitless and command line linux, so I decided to create a shell script myself.
+I trolled the internet and only found snippets of stuff for limitless and command line linux, so I decided to create a bash script myself.
 Primarily to run off my raspberry pi, but in theory can be used anywhere

 So while I'm at my desk, I don't have to reach for my phone anymore.
 Just Alt+tab to my terminal and away I go